jscdev909/SpiteAndMalice/README.md

 - [Stack Overflow](stackoverflow.com) and its many contributors, for tons of answers of relevant Python questions and for providing the source code for the get_path and recv_all helper functions used in path_utils.py and socket_utils.py, respectively
 - [DigitalOcean](https://www.digitalocean.com/), for hosting the cloud server I used to test this project with
 - My mother, for playing Skip-Bo with me which inspired this whole project
-- My friend Anthony, for playing the prototype versions of my game with me and helping me squash bugs
+- My friend Anthony, for playing the prototype versions of my game with me, helping me squash bugs and giving me feature suggestions